ctotof38/poulatof/README.md

 if <b>wifi_at_startup</b> exists, it stop Wifi at startup if value is false

 if <b>door_closed_gpio</b> and/or <b>door_open_gpio</b> exist, it corresponds to sensor which detect door at the top or bottom.
 In this case, the motor is stopped.
-Otherwise, a timeout is used <b>motor_timeout</b>.
+Otherwise, a timeout is used <b>open_timeout</b> and <b>close_timeout</b>.
 Default value is 20 seconds.
 According to your installation, you'll be able to swap GPIO value closed and opened.
 Select GPIO with pull up at startup.
+I use two separate timeout because I can see that open door is longer than close door.

 if <b>motor_button_gpio</b> exists, you can start/stop the door manually